 - Show care and curiosity.
 Make a conscious effort to be in the child’s life and be aware of all the child’s activities and friends.
 Involvement, coupled with an emotional connection through demonstrations of love and affection, will encourage the child to open up and improve communication between the parents and their child.

 - Clarity and conciseness.
 Let the child know what the rules and expectations are and what the consequences are for breaking them.
 If need be, write down all the rules so the child can refer to them.
 Be open and clear to prevent misunderstanding.

 When to Use Tough Love Parenting

 - Forgetful children.
 Some children forget things often.
 For example, a child may forget to bring home his or her water bottle after school.
-One tough love strategy is to let the child go without water for a few hours so that the child learns from the mistake.
+One tough love strategy is to let the child go without water for a few hours to learn from the mistake.

 - Disobedient children.
 Chronic rule breakers may need tough love parenting to get them back on the right path.
-For example, if a child watches movies or plays games long past the allotted time, consider temporarily withdrawing those privileges until the child learns to obey the rules.
+For example, if a child watches movies or plays games long past the allotted time, consider temporarily withdrawing those privileges until they learn to obey the rules.

 Tough love parenting requires a lot of patience, calmness, and consistency to be effective.
 Experts say that, if implemented correctly, tough love parenting produces children who are self-conscious and who can handle many situations more easily.
 Thus it can ultimately have some lasting, positive effects.

 - Pieper, Martha Heineman, and William J. Pieper.
 “It’s Not Tough, It’s Tender Love: Problem Teens Need Compassion That the ‘Tough-Love’ Approach to Child-Rearing Doesn’t Offer Them.”
 Child Welfare 71, no. 4 (1992): 369–377.
 Retrieved from https://www.marthaheinemanpieperphd.com [pdf]